 - Do interactions between teachers convey respect?
 Do teachers make eye contact, speak calmly and respectfully, and cooperate with each other when the need arises?

 Early education is a tough business.
 It is fast-paced, physically demanding, and emotionally taxing.
-It is easy to accumulate misunderstandings and hurt feelings in this kind of environment.
+It is easy to accumulate misunderstandings and hurt feelings in this environment.
 It can be challenging to dig out of those situations by having honest-yet-potentially-awkward conversations.
-However, as we have come to understand the value of setting aside time for lesson planning and observation, we must also understand the value of cultivating Positive Climate among teaching teams.
+However, as we understand the value of setting aside time for lesson planning and observation, we must also understand the value of cultivating a Positive Climate among teaching teams.